AdaCore/libadalang/user_manual/building.rst

 To generate and build the library itself, you'll need to go through the following steps:

-* Make sure you have a working Python 3.9 or 3.10 installation.

 * Install the GNAT tools and compiler.
 If do not have access to GNAT Pro, you can find public editions of the Ada toolchain on your distribution repository (as for example `here <https://packages.debian.org/sid/gnat>`_ for Debian) or